 I am just curious that given the numbers of statistical mistakes being flagged up in psychology papers… I am sure I made mistakes myself.
 I’d just rather know about them.
 And having the data there means someone can check if they really want to.
 My view is that I am quite flattered if someone that bothered to go and re-run my analysis.
 They are obviously reading it!

-The interview with David will be continued in Part 2 which you can find here.
+The interview with David is continued in Part two.